johanhaleby/spek2-lab/README.md

 Maybe there is a bug lurking around somewhere as well?
 Bonus points for spotting and fixing it :)

 Are the test getting long and awkward?
-Have a look in the [pom.xml](pom.xml) file, maybe there's something that can help there? :)
+Remember the [fold](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/fold.html) function?
+Maybe it can help you with command composition?

 Each group should think and reflect about these things during the lab: